flash62au/WiTcontroller/README.md

     Notes:

-    * Any capacity will work.
+    * Any capacity battery will work.
 A 400mAh will give about 6 hours of run time.*

 > [!WARNING]
 > *I have found that some batteries come with the positive and negative leads the other way around to the terminals on the ESP32.* <br/> Check they are correct before plugging it in. <br/> The polarity of the battery is easy to swap, by getting a knife blade under the small tabs on the plastic connector and pulling each male socket out.
 Take extreme care. **DO NOT SHORT THE TERMINALS.**